natyusha/ShokoRelay.bundle/README.md

 - Allows movies and series to be in the same library at once
 - Allows multi season shows matched on TheTVDB to be merged into a single entry
 - Support for files which contain more than one episode
+- Includes a script for downloading the full OP/ED from AnimeThemes for local Plex metadata

 ### Notes
 #### Automatic Season Naming Limitations